More Medications Facts

 Bipolar disorder

-Topiramate may represent a valuable alternative to existing mood stabilizers, either as an adjunct or as monotherapy in patients with bipolar disorder or schizoaffective disorder.
+Topiramate may represent a valuable alternative to existing mood stabilizers, either as an adjunct or as monotherapy in patients with bipolar or schizoaffective disorder.
 Preliminary open observations suggest that it may have antimanic or anticycling effects in bipolar disorder 19.

 Preliminary findings provide support for a modest efficacy of topiramate, especially as monotherapy, in the treatment of acute mania 16.